 There are normally 10 sessions of Jigsaw work

 The first session is a meeting with you, your parents or carers, the Jigsaw worker and the social worker.
 The other 9 sessions are for you and the Jigsaw worker on your own.

 Jigsaw workers use lots of different creative ways to help you recover from abuse, this includes art, drama, books, games, toys and talking.

 The Jigsaw workers will arrange to meet you somewhere you feel safe and comfortable to talk.
 This might be at school or somewhere else like a children’s centre or community centre.

 We are a team of 8 counsellors with experience of working with children and young people who have suffered sexual or physical abuse.
 We are led by a Clinical Psychologist.

 Are parents/carers involved?

 Yes.
 They will be asked to help and support you through your Jigsaw sessions and will be expected to meet with your social worker.

 Jigsaw support for parents

-If necessary we also offer Jigsaw sessions for parents to help them with their feelings and to help them to support their children.
+If necessary, we also offer Jigsaw sessions for parents to help them with their feelings and to help them to support you.
 This option will be discussed at the introductory meeting.
 For very young children it is often more helpful to work with parents rather than directly with the child.